 She smiled and responded, 'Oh my lord, the valley can be at times a dull and murky place to be in, especially when alone and unaccompanied.
-Ever since Lord Hasper lost his mind, things have not been the same'.
+Ever since Lord Hasper lost his mind, things have not been the same as before'.

-Her admission was plainly expressed and commiserated that caused me to say, 'Your words are truly felt my lady'.
+Her admission was plainly expressed and commiserated that caused me to say, 'Your words are truly felt and expressed my lady'.

 We discontinued the sullen nature of the discourse and instead spoke of pleasant things.
 After dinner, we recited poetry together and shared a bottle of wine before we were interrupted, by one of the female servants, who had told Sidonia that Lord Hasper was awake.
 She excused herself, whilst I remained in the dining hall.
 Shortly, I returned to my chamber, and relaxed in my bed still pondering about the events unfolding.

 That night in a profound sleep I began to dream, about a very frightening episode with the bizarre clock in the Great Hall.
 The hall was dark and gloomy, as I heard the absolute sound of a tick-tock from that large clock.
 The noise resounded in a heavy echo that grew and grew, by every passing minute.
 I did not understand what was betiding, or why was I standing before the clock.
 It was all beclouded and vague, and the influential power of the clock was visual.
 Its duration seemed to be eternal, as I felt a magnetic impulse draw me closer to the daunting clock that stood.
 There were eerie sounds of voices then, around me within the Great Hall.